SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 A :newTerm:`recursive enumeration` is an enumeration that has another instance of the enumeration as the associated value for one or more of the enumeration members.
-The compiler has to to insert a layer of indirection when it works with recursive enumerations.
+The compiler has to insert a layer of indirection when it works with recursive enumerations.
 You indicate that an enumeration member is recursive by writing ``indirect`` before it.